 Be Consistent

-Maintain consistency across your online presence by using the same email address for professional correspondence, resumes, business cards, and other professional materials.
-This helps in establishing a recognizable brand and makes it easier for others to reach you.
+Use the same email address for professional correspondence, resumes, business cards, and other professional materials to maintain consistency across your online presence.
+This helps establish a recognizable brand and makes it easier for others to reach you.

 Frequently Asked Questions